Together We Will event

-VASW brings together an array of voices involved in the Together We Will programme to speak of dismantling structural inequality in the visual arts.
+A recording of an event for the Together We Will programme, focusing on dismantling structural inequality in the visual arts.

 In 2021, as part of the sector support programme Together We Will, Visual Arts South West called for art professionals working in South West England to develop recommendations for best practice to increase equal access, and to foster inclusive working cultures in our sector.
 Four advisory groups – Black and non-Black Artworkers of Colour, Disabled and Neurodivergent Artworkers, LGBTQIA+ Artworkers and Young Artworkers – gathered over a two-month period to collectively outline intersectional approaches to transforming our professional field.
 The outcomes are now shared as new best practice guidelines for the visual arts, along with plans for a regional pledge scheme which invites organisations of all scales to implement these recommendations in their work.